 40 See art.
-7-1 LLMC and art.
-7-1 CLNI.
+7-1 LLMC.
 Passenger is defined in art.
 7-2 LLMC as a person carried in that ship (a) under a contract of passenger carriage or (b) who, with the carrier's consent, accompanies a vehicle or live animals covered by a contract for the carriage of goods.